• Home

 The best place to stay in Grafton is the Grafton Inn.
 This inn in centrally-located to all the town’s attractions, and is an incredibly cozy destination for a perfect fall getaway.
 The inn is home to Phelps Barn Pub, a unique and really cool renovated barn-turned-pub that offers a memorable dining experience.
 Also on-site is a really beautiful bar that serves amazing wines and cocktails, as well as a tavern for another dining option.
 Rooms are beautifully decorated in traditional New England style.

-Click here to book your stay at the Grafton Inn!
+🍁 Click here to check out the Grafton Inn

 13. Montpelier

-Last on my list is Montpelier, which is the capital of Vermont and a great place to stay to experience the fall foliage.
+Last on my list is Montpelier (pronounced mont-PEEL-yer), which is the capital of Vermont and a great place to stay to experience the fall foliage.
 The Vermont tourism board calls Montpelier “a small town with big-city” amenities, and I couldn’t agree more with that statement!

 It definitely has the feeling of a small town (but not quite as much as, say, places like Woodstock or Grafton), and you’ll have lots of restaurant choices and fall activities to choose from.
 This is a great destination for those looking to have a more city vibe that’s still full of charm for their Vermont fall getaway.